Built on Trust. Driven by Results.

 • Which commodities do you trade and invest in?

-Our core products include EN590 diesel, crude oils like Bonny Light and Bonga, LNG, LPG, Jet A1, gold, copper cathodes, wheat, and sugar.
+Our core products include EN590 diesel, crude oils like Bonny Light and Bonga, LNG, LPG, Jet A1, wheat, and sugar.

 We also support infrastructure and development projects through investment advisory.